Kara-Tur: The Eastern Realms: Publication history

 The fantasy setting known as Kara-Tur was described in the original 1985 Oriental Adventures book.
 A reviewer for White Dwarf called the long background section of Kara-Tur in the book, a "bonus".
 Kara-Tur is described in the "Province Book" from the 1986 Swords of the Daimyo module.
 The 1987 Forgotten Realms Campaign Set left the eastern half of its continent reserved for the future publication of Kara-Tur.
 According to Jim Bambra, "While primarily drawing on Japan for inspiration, [Kara-Tur] also contains elements of medieval China and Korea."

-Kara-Tur: The Eastern Realms was written by Mike Pondsmith, Jay Batista, Rick Swan, John Nephew and Deborah Christian, with a cover by Jeff Easley and interior illustrations by Jim Holloway, and was published by TSR in 1988 as a boxed set with two 96-page books, four large color maps, and two plastic overlays.
+Kara-Tur: The Eastern Realms was written by Mike Pondsmith, Jay Batista, Rick Swan, John Nephew and Deborah Christian, and features a cover by Jeff Easley and interior illustrations by Jim Holloway.
+It was published by TSR in 1988 as a boxed set with two 96-page books, four large color maps, and two plastic overlays.

 Shannon Appelcline noted that John Nephew had been contributing to Dragon and Dungeon, and that "As he continued to write for the magazines, he was also invited to contribute to larger projects such as Kara-Tur: The Eastern Realms (1988) and WG7: Castle Greyhawk (1988)."
 Appelcline also highlighted that "Kara-Tur was the first big[sic] expansion" of the Forgotten Realms that "used real-world cultures as a touchstone".